HSBC names Brendan Nelson chairman in surprise move

 The cuts included exiting its mergers and acquisitions and some equities businesses in Europe and the Americas.

-Nelson worked at KPMG for more than 25 years in senior roles including global chairman of banking and global chairman of financial services.
-He has previously been on the boards of BP and NatWest Group, according to the HSBC website.
+Nelson worked at KPMG for more than 25 years in senior roles, including global chairman of banking and global chairman of financial services.
+He was previously on the boards of BP and NatWest Group, according to the HSBC website.

-Nelson will remain as the chair of HSBC’s group audit committee until the bank’s 2025 results are published in February 2026, the bank filing said, adding, he would then be replaced in that role.
+Nelson will remain as the chair of HSBC’s group audit committee until the bank’s 2025 results are published in February 2026, the bank filing said, adding that he would then be replaced in that role.
 REUTERS

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.